home-assistant/iOS/README.md

 - [Synx](https://github.com/venmo/synx): A command-line tool that reorganizes your Xcode project folder to match your Xcode groups
 - [Fastlane](https://github.com/fastlane/fastlane): The easiest way to automate building and releasing your iOS and Android apps

+## Continuous Integration

+We are using [Travis](https://travis-ci.org/home-assistant/home-assistant-iOS) alongside [Fastlane](https://fastlane.tools/) to perform continuous integration both by unit testing and deploying to [Fabric](https://fabric.io) or [iTunes Connect](https://itunesconnect.apple.com) later on.

 ### Environment variables

 To make sure Fabric and iTunes can deploy, make sure you have them set to something similar to the following environment variables. **The values are only examples!**.